 - Fingerprint Art: Use little fingerprints to make all kinds of wonderful creations like cards or ornaments.

-- Recycled Paper Ornaments: Use leftover paper from newspapers, fliers or magazines to created folded paper ornaments.
+- Recycled Paper Ornaments: Use leftover paper from newspapers, fliers or magazines to create folded paper ornaments.

-- Recycled Cork Ornaments: Put all those wine corks you have laying around your house to good use and make some new ornaments.
+- Recycled Cork Ornaments: Put all those wine corks you have lying around your house to good use and make some new ornaments.

 - Wooden Christmas Ornaments: Use wooden pieces to create adorable characters that you can hang on the tree.

-- Recycled Can Characters: Collect metal or cardboard cans with plastic lids (like the one’s hot chocolate or coffee comes in) and turn them into adorable holiday characters.
+- Recycled Can Characters: Collect metal or cardboard cans with plastic lids (like the one hot chocolate or coffee comes in) and turn them into adorable holiday characters.

-- Simple Christmas Tree Art Projects We Love: These simple-to-make and create art projects are perfect for the teacher with limited art skills or time.
-While these focus on Christmas trees, they can easily be turned into less Christmas decor more forest or nature lover versions.
+- Simple Christmas Tree Art Projects We Love: These simple-to-make-and-create art projects are perfect for the teacher with limited art skills or time.
+While these focus on Christmas trees, they can easily be turned into less Christmas decor and more forest or nature-lover versions.

 Mother’s Day Can be a Difficult Day